 Go to the grand bazaar, and walk around the maze of stalls, many of which have been there handed through families for hundreds of years.
 Right across the bazaar is a museum called Kakh e Golestan (spelling iffy-sorry).
 It was the Shah's palace.

 Shemran and Pahlavi streets are in Northern Tehran and have shops, bakeries, shrines, etc and is affluent part of the city.
 Don;t miss trying to hike up the paths of Darband, the mountain that overlooks Northern Tehran, the neighborhood is called Tajrish (sp?) where there is a smaller bazaar as well.
-You can walk up the mountain and find tea houses, kabab houses, the locals walking up there as well where they find a lot of freedom to relax and talk freely, picnic, dance etc. almost 6 years ago
+You can walk up the mountain and find tea houses, kabab houses, the locals walking up there as well where they find a lot of freedom to relax and talk freely, picnic, dance etc. over 6 years ago

 Golestan palace, Darband Area, Vali-asr Street near fereshteh, about 6 years agoAnswered by John via Travellr.com